 There are several factors that influence your sender score and the number of emails that make it to your subscribers’ inboxes.
 One of the most important ones?

-Email hygiene: ensuring your list contains genuine and active email addresses.
+At the top of the list is your email hygiene: ensuring your database contains only genuine and active email addresses.

-Not only does it show you follow email marketing best practices.
+Not only does it show mailbox providers that you follow email marketing best practices.
 But also, it allows you to target your communication more efficiently, towards real human beings.

-So, before you schedule your next email campaign, allow an email list cleaning system to weed out all bad addresses.
+So, before you schedule your next email campaign, use an email list cleaning service system to weed out all bad addresses.
 Great email marketing starts with a healthy, accurate email list.